Dannark/fpso-app-api/README.md

 }
 ```

-#### Setting an equipment’s status to inactive
+### Setting an equipment’s status to inactive
-To update an equipment use `http://127.0.0.1:8000/api/equipment/update`
+To update an equipment use `PUT` method on the url `http://127.0.0.1:8000/api/equipment/update`

 **Body Json:**
 ```yaml